trys/trysv4/content/blog/eleventy-design-system.md

 {% endblock %}
 ```

-In this case, I've got a tab for the visual demo of the component (housing the aforementioned `<iframe>`), a view of the generated HTML, a print-out of the context in use for the variant, and a option to see the component full screen.
+In this case, I've got a tab for the visual demo of the component (housing the aforementioned `<iframe>`), a view of the generated HTML, a print-out of the context in use for the variant, and an option to see the component full screen.
 But this is only the start, we can render markdown documentation, prop tables, version numbers, stability labels, links to Figma, or whatever else takes your fancy.

 The beauty of the `*.config.js` format, is you can pop in whatever data you fancy, and it'll be available in this template.
 If your team has other requirements, you can easily adapt!

 ### Styling the system

-The final part of this example is a sprinkly of CSS to give the design system some form, and a sidebar to render the list of components, and any other associated pages of documentation.
+The final part of this example is a [sprinkling of CSS](https://github.com/trys/eleventy-design-system/blob/main/src/static/design-system/css/design-system.css) to give the design system some form, and a sidebar to render the list of components, and any other associated pages of documentation.
 In the past, I've written about the [systemised foundations](/blog/design-foundations/), how to release the design system on NPM, and the decisions behind the CSS methodology, along with brand guidelines, tone of voice guides and anything else required to make this the home of digital design within a company.

 You can get _really_ meta, and use the components _within_ the design system, to design the design system!
 If you've already designed buttons & tabs for your website, why generate another load of them for the system, right?!